 If not, then what you need to know is that this place is yet another example of a copycat program that promises you a lot of money for supposedly very little.

-Most of the time, when I spot scams like Direct Online Income, they are usually through sites like these (the special report scam sites):
+Most of the time, when I spot scams like Direct Online Income, they are usually through sites like these (the work at home special report scam sites):

 In the past, I’ve warned people about sites like these that always portray a work at home mom supposedly making tons of money.
 It is through these types of sites that I usually find the next scam.

 It also just so happens that these same sites often switch up the name of the programs being advertised but keep everything else the exact same thing.